kyma-project/website/README.md

 npm run build
 ```

-## Learn how to work with project

 ### Install dependencies

-To install all dependencies, run:
+To install all dependencies, run this command:

 ```
 npm install